derlin/get-html/blog/Rendering-HTML_a-journey.md

 Of course, I also want it to be compatible with threads (asyncio), not to hang (recall the `dumpio` thingy), not to launch a browser for each `GET` request, to properly handle exception, etc. Hence, the final code is a bit more complex.

-See the `js_renderer` code of the module for the complete example.
+See the `html_renderer` code of the module for the complete example.

 ### Threading